-ALP 1: Allow a user to access Java class UserMgt.java if Role(user) = System Administrator AND user.loggedIn = TRUE users' passwords (rule #3), System Administrators cannot remove themselves (rule #6)) are encapsulated within the UserMgt class.
+ALP 1: Allow a user to access Java class UserMgt.java if Role(user) = System Administrator AND user.loggedIn = TRUE

 This policy results in fewer conditions to be checked during run time, making them more efficient and easier to implement.
 Basically, only user's role and login status need to be checked during enforcement.
-The other aspects of access control (e.g., System Administrators cannot view
+The other aspects of access control (e.g., System Administrators cannot view users' passwords (rule #3), System Administrators cannot remove themselves (rule #6)) are encapsulated within the UserMgt class.

-GH{grouping}2: If a set of rules are grouped together to resolve conflicts (as described in Step 3.3), these rules must always be grouped together.
+GHgrouping2: If a set of rules are grouped together to resolve conflicts (as described in Step 3.3), these rules must always be grouped together.